saibotsivad/mongodb-local-data-api/README.md

 - `password: String` - The password to access the MongoDB instance.
 - `dbDomain: String` - The domain of the MongoDB instance.
 (Default: `localhost`)
 - `dbPort: Integer` - The port of the MongoDB instance.
 (Default: `27017`)
+- `retryCount: Integer` - By default if connections to MongoDB will be retried indefinitely if interrupted.
+Set to `0` to disable, or set to a limit.
+(Default: `Infinity`)
+- `verbose: Boolean` - Whether to print out additional information to the console.
+(Default: `false`)

 The options you can pass to the CLI are the same as above, but include these options: